 What treatments/pills/herbs/life changes/etc. will help slow down the "progress" of this condition?

-If I put up with having the CT and the consultations on another day, what time of day would that start and when would it be over?
+If I put up with having the CT and the consultations on another day from the day of the catheter, what time of day would that start and when would it be over?

 Again - - - my questions are about the human-level experiences and actions and situations.
-PLEASE, do not bother with medicotechnological matters (other than the questions I asked above).
+PLEASE, do not bother with medicotechnological matters.
 I want to know --- I insist on knowing -- what I can expect to deal with as a human being.
-And again, I accept you cannot guarantee precisely what I'll experience, what I count on you doing is giving me a run-down on "normal" and "not unusual" and "well, perhaps".
+And again, I accept you cannot guarantee precisely what I'll experience, what I count on you doing is giving me is a run-down on "normal" and "not unusual" and "well, perhaps", or to admit you do not know.

 What questions have I not asked, that you would expect someone in my position to ask?